 Transforming into a Residence

-Transforming an old barn into a residence, known as a barndominium, offers a unique living experience.
+barndominium, offers a unique living experience.
 The spacious interiors can be converted into multiple rooms, including bedrooms, kitchens, and living areas.
 You may need to invest in insulation, plumbing, and electrical work to comply with residential standards.
 By retaining some original elements, such as exposed beams or rustic wood, you can maintain the barn’s character while creating a cozy home.
 This option is ideal for those who appreciate a blend of rustic and modern living.

 Creating an Event Space or Studio